AlexAnzolaJ/android-programming-101-cwe-materials/curriculum/02-materials/readme.md

 ### LEARNING OBJECTIVES
 *After this lesson, students will be able to:*
-* Understand the basic history and concepts of Android
+* Describe the basic history and concepts of Android
 * Explain the strengths and weaknesses of Android
 * Identify the basic Views in an Android app
-* Create a basic Android app
+* Create a basic two screen Android app, allowing the user to enter a username and password on a login screen, and then move to a welcome screen after logging in.

 ### INSTRUCTOR PREP
 *Before this lesson, instructors will need to:*